hackmanser/climate/without-hot-air/src/chapH.md

 92

 <span class="figurenumber">Table H.5.</span> Embodied energy in various walls, floors, and roofs.
-Sources: [[<span class="websitetitle">3kmcks</span>](http://tinyurl.com/3kmcks)], Lawson (1996).
+Sources: [[3kmcks](http://tinyurl.com/3kmcks)], Lawson (1996).

 Table H.6 uses these numbers to estimate the process energy formaking a three-bedroom house.
 The *gross energy requirement* widens the boundary, including the embodied energy of urban infrastructure, for example, the embodied energy of the machinery that makes the raw materials.
-A rough rule of thumb to get the gross energy requirement of a building is to double the process energy requirement [[<span class="websitetitle">3kmcks</span>](http://tinyurl.com/3kmcks)].
+A rough rule of thumb to get the gross energy requirement of a building is to double the process energy requirement [[3kmcks](http://tinyurl.com/3kmcks)].

 Area
 (m<sup>2</sup>)